 Get emergency medical help if you have signs of an allergic reaction: hives; severe dizziness; difficult breathing; swelling of your face, lips, tongue, or throat.

+This product may cause serious side effects.
 Stop using this product and call your doctor at once if you have:

 severe or ongoing diarrhea;